v-p-b/ivmi/README.md

 * A Notification channel is used for asynchronous delivery of VMI events (breakpoint traps for now).
 This is a ZMQ PUSH-PULL socket pair.

 Example clients in Python 3 are provided, it is recommended to use these as reference.

+Please be aware that iVMI acts as an unauthenticated debugger interface, connecting clients will have full control over your host, so bind your sockets carefully!

 ### List domains (VMs)